What does HE’S BIASED mean?

 What I’m saying is that God knows that baby John Doe would have obeyed the gospel though baby John Doe may never get an opportunity to obey the gospel during his time in the body (on earth).
 Therefore, baby John Doe is elected to go to heaven because he has in God’s foreknowledge already obeyed the gospel though he may never get a chance to actually realize his decision to do so.
 On the other hand, Jane Doe in God’s foreknowledge will engage in life long disobedience to the gospel.
 So, though she may never make it past the first trimester, Jane, according to God’s foreknowledge is a “vessel of wrath fitted unto destruction.”

 Furthermore, it is important for the reader to understand that obeying the gospel is not works.
-Romans 4:5 states: “But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness.”
+Romans 4:5 states: “But to him that works not, but believes on him that justifies the ungodly, his faith is counted for righteousness.”
 Notice how works and faith are contrasted with one another.
 Another way to demonstrate this truth is through the following syllogism:

 Major Premise: All who obey the truth (gospel) consequently have salvation (2 Thessalonians 1:8, 1 Peter 4:17, 1 Peter 1:22, Hebrews 5:9, Romans 6:17, Act 5:32)